Nerd: The stereotype across race and gender

+Psychosocial conditions

 Some of the stereotypical behaviors associated with the "nerd" stereotype have correlations with the traits of Asperger syndrome or other autism spectrum conditions.

 Pride

-The rise of Silicon Valley and the American computer industry at large has allowed many so-called "nerdy people" to accumulate large fortunes and influence media culture.
-Many stereotypically nerdy interests, such as superhero, fantasy and science fiction works, are now international popular culture hits.
-Some measures of nerdiness are now allegedly considered desirable, as, to some, it suggests a person who is intelligent, respectful, interesting, and able to earn a large salary.
+Some measures of "nerdiness" are now considered desirable by many commentators.
+To some, "nerd" suggests a person who is intelligent, respectful, interesting, dedicated, individualistic, and able to earn a large salary doing what they love.
 Stereotypical nerd qualities are evolving, going from awkwardness and social ostracism to an allegedly more widespread acceptance and sometimes even celebration of their differences.
+Many so-called "nerdy people" have accumulated large fortunes, and many are able to find their niche in the American computer industry, concentrated in California's Silicon Valley, the Greater Seattle area (working for companies like Amazon or Microsoft), and the Silicon Slopes.
+These engineers and programmers have influenced popular culture in many ways, caught the attention of the media, and effectively designed a new category of everyday objects.

+Being adept with computers, often considered a "nerdy" interest, is now widespread and even an expectation in professional and academic spaces.
+Many celebrities in the first decade of the 2000s publicly expressed interest in smartphones and other handheld devices.
+Similarly, many stereotypical "nerdy" interests, such as video games, tabletop RPGs, comic book franchises, and fantasy and science fiction works, are now international popular culture hits.

 Johannes Grenzfurthner, researcher, self-proclaimed nerd and director of nerd documentary Traceroute, reflects on the emergence of nerds and nerd culture:

 In the 1984 film Revenge of the Nerds, Robert Carradine worked to embody the nerd stereotype; in doing so, he helped create a definitive image of nerds.
 Additionally, the storyline presaged, and may have helped inspire, the "nerd pride" that emerged in the late 1990s.
-American Splendor regular Toby Radloff claims this was the movie that inspired him to become "The Genuine Nerd from Cleveland, Ohio."
+American Splendor regular Toby Radloff claims this was the movie that inspired him to become "The Genuine Nerd from Cleveland, Ohio".
 In the American Splendor film, Toby's friend, American Splendor author Harvey Pekar, was less receptive to the movie, believing it to be hopelessly idealistic, explaining that Toby, an adult low income file clerk, had nothing in common with the middle class kids in the film who would eventually attain college degrees, success, and cease being perceived as nerds.
 Many, however, seem to share Radloff's view, as "nerd pride" has become more widespread in the years since.
 MIT professor Gerald Sussman, for example, seeks to instill pride in nerds: